 What To Consider Before You Begin

-As always, our blog platform aims to provide you with an easy-to-understand general overview of topics so you can stay adequately informed.
+As always, our blog platform aims to provide you with an easy-to-understand general overview of topics so you can stay adequately informed even including the latest news in Canada (such as the present Oil surge).
 In order to get the most relevant up to date and detailed information on this subject, it’s best to look over the government-mandated US Customs and Border vehicle importing requirements from the national website.
 If you decide to move forward with vehicle importing, be aware that this is generally regarded as an arduous process – fully licensing a Canadian car in the US is not easy or fast.

 How To Proceed With Customs

 Once you reach the Canada/US border, make sure to notify customs and border patrol of your intentions at the start, especially if you’re planning on registering the car in the United States for more than one year.
 Failure to disclose this information right away can set you back quite a bit in the process, further delaying your registration results.
 By showing the customs officer any relevant supporting documents (vehicle and licensing registration, valid driver license, proof of safety, etc) you can receive border approval which you can show to the registration board down the road.

 Keep in mind that you might have to pay duties on the vehicle upon exporting, although typically any car manufactured in either Canada or Mexico can dodge the tax.